hillaryychan/COMP3141/notes/02_Induction-Data-Types-and-Classes.md

          to applying (f . g) on every element on the structure
 ```

-In Haskell's type system, it's impossible to make a total `fmap` function that satisifes the first law but violated the second.
+In Haskell's type system, it's impossible to make a total `fmap` function that satisfies the first law but violated the second.
+In other words, ***if one law is satisfied, then the other law is also satisfied***.

 This is due to [parametricity](TODO)